Chris Ayres: War Reporting for Cowards

 First published in 2005, War Reporting for Cowards is an account of being embedded with a forward reconnaissance unit of the U.S. Marines in the run-up to - and during - the 2003 invasion of Iraq.

 Ayres was in his late 20s and working for The Times of London, covering entertainment, at the time.

 Writing in The New York Times, Michiko Kakutani described the book as "hilarious," adding that it "reads as though Larry David had rewritten 'MASH' and Evelyn Waugh's 'Scoop' as a comic television episode, even as it provides the reader with a visceral picture of the horrors of combat and the peculiar experience of being an embedded reporter."
 War Reporting for Cowards is today taught in journalism schools.

-At a deeper level, War Reporting for Cowards offers a thought provoking look into Chris' generation and their approach to fear, courage and an increasingly frightening world.
+Academic analysis has described the memoir as a parody of the traditional war correspondent memoir that deconstructs the heroic myth of the war of the correspondent through irony and satire.